 Selecting The Most Secure Computer Hardware

-Generally, the best hardware for a secure computer is entirely open and transparent.
+Generally, the best hardware for a secure computer is open and transparent.
 The hardware should be designed to limit attacks and contain no backdoors allowing the component or system manufacturer control.

 An excellent example of secure hardware is Purism’s Librem laptops, designed with security in mind from the ground up.
 The company ships laptops with Intel’s Management Engine disabled.
-They also include security features like hardware switches for WiFi and Bluetooth and the ability to completely disconnect the webcam.
+They also include security features like hardware switches for WiFi and Bluetooth and the ability to cover or completely disconnect the webcam.

 Selecting The Most Secure Computer Operating System